 Take particular care when te tamaiti is transitioning between or from care.
 Make sure whoever is caring for them next understands how te tamaiti has chosen to record their life events.
 Tamariki going to respite care or into residence for a short time may wish to take their record with them or may prefer that someone else looks after it for them.
 Talk this decision through with them.

 Even with all care taken, there are times when things can happen.
 Think ahead.
 There may be ways you can keep copies or photos of important things.
 When tamariki are distressed they may demonstrate this by destroying things that are important to them.
 If this happens to their life event record, respond with support and understanding and when they are ready, talk to te tamaiti about how their life event record can be restored or a new one created.

-There are a number of ways you can equip a tamaiti and caregiver with the resources to collect and record life events.
+There are a number of ways we can equip a tamaiti and caregiver with the resources to collect and record life events.

-A range of life event books, memory boxes and pencil cases are available through Bluestar in various colours.
-The social worker can go through these products with te tamaiti so they can choose a life event book, pencil case and memory box in the colour of their choice.
+A range of life events books, journals, diaries, memory boxes, pencil cases and other resources are available through Bluestar in various colours.
+The social worker can go through these products with te tamaiti so they can choose a life events book, journal, diary, pencil case, stickers, coloured paper and memory box in the colour of their choice.
 An administrative person on site or social worker resource assistant can order these products from Bluestar to be delivered to the site and provided to te tamaiti.

-If te tamaiti does not like any of the options available through Bluestar then the social worker or caregiver should support te tamaiti to go out and shop for another life event book or memory box that would better suit the preference of te tamaiti.
-For larger purchases this can be done through use of a purchase order as part of the child’s financial plan.
-However, if you are spending time with tamariki you can use your incidental expenditure card to make small purchases, such as books of stickers chosen by te tamaiti which can be added to their book.
+If te tamaiti does not like any of the options available through Bluestar then the social worker or caregiver should support te tamaiti to go out and purchase another life events book or memory box that would better suit the preference of te tamaiti.
+For larger purchases this can be done through use of a purchase order as part of the financial plan for te tamaiti.
+However, if we are spending time with te tamaiti, we can use our incidental expenditure card to make small purchases, such as books of stickers chosen by te tamaiti which can be added to their book.